Step-by-Step Guide

 Never commit to an AI agent platform or approach without testing it with your actual data and real use cases.
 Allocate two to four weeks for a proof of concept that evaluates the solution against your defined requirements.
 Use real customer inquiries, real lead data, or real documents rather than sanitized test data, because real-world messiness is what separates solutions that work in demos from solutions that work in production.

 Involve the people who will actually use the system in the evaluation.
 Their feedback on usability, output quality, and workflow integration is more valuable than any technical benchmark.
-A solution that impresses engineers but frustrates the support team will not succeed.
+A solution that impresses engineers but frustrates the support team won't succeed.
 Get input from end users early and weight their feedback heavily in your decision.

 Evaluate edge case handling specifically.
 Every AI system handles the easy cases well.
 The differentiator is how it handles unusual inputs, ambiguous requests, missing data, and error conditions.
 Feed your proof of concept the hardest examples you can find and see how it responds.
 The solution that handles edge cases most gracefully will be the most reliable in production.